falcowinkler/falcowinkler.github.io/README.md

 # falcowinkler

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application designed to be, some day when i want to learn web dev, a pretty web page.

 ## Development Mode